dev-opus/honostrapper/README.md

 This README provides an overview of the available commands and their usage.

+## Reference

+This CLI is designed to enhance the experience of following the [tutorial](https://github.com/dev-opus/honostrapper) in this article.
+It aims to streamline the setup process, reduce manual steps, and eliminate potential pitfalls.
+By automating configurations and providing helpful boilerplates, it ensures a smoother integration of Hono with OpenAPI/Swagger.
+The goal is to make the tutorial more accessible and efficient for developers.

 ## Installation

 To install Honostrapper, clone the repository and install the dependencies: